 Co-founder & Artist Director of the Ortús Chamber Music Festival, Sinéad O’Halloran is passionate about bringing together Irish and international musicians for concerts, education work and audience development in the wider community.
 As cellist of the award-winning Marmen Quartet, Sinéad has performed at the Berlin Philharmonie, Boulez-Saal, BBC Proms, Lucerne Festival & Amsterdam String Quartet Biennale.
 Winner of the RNCM Gold Medal 2021 and a strong affiliation with IMS Prussia Cove, she is also a regular guest with the Budapest Festival Orchestra.
+She spent seven years touring with the European Union Youth Orchestra, leading the cello section at numerous high profile events around the world, including the BBC Proms and the Armistice Day Centenary Celebrations in front of 84 world leaders.
 In 2023 Sinéad performed the world premiere of Shaun Davey’s Cello Concerto “Refuge” with the National Symphony Orchestra of Ireland.
 A Pirastro Artist signed with the BIS label, her debut album with the Marmen Quartet (released in January 2025) features works by Ligeti & Bartok.
 Future releases include works by Debussy, Ravel and Takemitsu and a CD of collaborative works with composer/violist Garth Knox.
 Sinéad teaches chamber music at the Royal College of Music London and plays on a cello made by David Tecchler (Rome, 1714) generously on loan to her from the Royal Society of Musicians.
 Sinéad gratefully acknowledges support from the Arts Council of Ireland, Music Network, the Department of Culture, Heritage and the Gaeltacht.

 With the courage, vitality and intensity of its performances, the Marmen Quartet is fast establishing itself as one of the most impressive and engaging talents in chamber music, demonstrated by recent first prizes at the prestigious Bordeaux and Banff International String Quartet Competitions.